-The sponsor estimated the budget impact of tepotinib over three years.
-Several key limitations were identified related to treatment duration assumptions; pembrolizumab dosage; tepotinib market capture assumptions; comparator market shares; METex14 testing assumptions; and comparator drug costs.
-While the sponsor's results suggested that the introduction of tepotinib would lead to a budgetary savings of \$16,965,241 over a 3-year time horizon, CADTH reanalyses estimated a budget impact of \$1,073,988 in year 1, \$4,302,036 in year 2, \$8,122,224 in year 3, with a 3-year budget impact of at least \$13,498,247.
-When testing costs were corrected and included, the 3-year budget impact increased substantially to \$69,931,737.
-CADTH noted these resulted were associated with substantial uncertainty.
+The sponsor estimated the budget impact of tepotinib over 3 years.
+Several key limitations were identified related to treatment duration assumptions, pembrolizumab dosage, tepotinib market capture assumptions, comparator market shares, METex14 testing assumptions, and comparator drug costs.
+While the sponsor's results suggested that the introduction of tepotinib would lead to a budgetary savings of \$16,965,241 over a 3-year time horizon, CADTH reanalyses estimated a budget impact of \$1,073,988 in year 1, \$4,302,036 in year 2, and \$8,122,224 in year 3, with a 3-year budget impact of at least \$13,498,247.
+When testing costs were corrected and included, the 3-year budget impact increased substantially to \$69,931,737, though it should be noted that these results were associated with substantial uncertainty.